ibm-cloud-docs/vpc/at-events.md

 {{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 In addition, you can be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 For more information, see the [getting started tutorial for {{site.data.keyword.at_full_notm}}](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).

-## List of events: Network resources
+## Network resources
 {: #events-network}

+The following tables list the actions related to network resources and the generation of events.

+### VPC events
+{: #events-network-vpc}

 | Resource  | Action  | Description  |
 |:----------------|:-----------------------|:-----------------------|
 | vpc  | is.vpc.vpc.create   | VPC was created  |